Zhovten-Games/InterDeadIT/content/en/about/_index.md

 **Echo of an Unfading Memory** is not a reference document and not a presentation.
 It is a working collection that captures the internal logic of the project: its principles, structure, and ways of thinking.
 The full version will become available after the game’s release.
 For now, we deliberately open only the first chapter.

-It replaces the familiar about.
+It replaces the familiar "About us".

 ## Genesis of Gameplay